 Defendants moved to dismiss the complaint based on a defense founded upon documentary evidence, statute of limitations, and failure to state a cause of action.
 By order dated July 14, 2015, defendants' motion to dismiss the complaint was granted, without prejudice to plaintiff's commencing a proceeding for the judicial dissolution of Forest Hills Care Center LLC and Forest Hills Estate Associates, LLC in Supreme Court, Queens County.
-The court was reluctant to engage in a second piece-meal adjudication of plaintiff's request for distributions from Forest Hills Care Center and Forest Hills Estate, absent a dissolution or a buyout of her interest in the two companies (Gramercy Equities Corp. v Dumont, 72 NY2d 560,564-65 [1988]); Mizrahi v Cohen, 104 AD3d 917 [2d Dept 2013]).
-The court determined that the venue provision in the Limited Liability Company Law § 702, which requires that a proceeding for the judicial dissolution of a limited liability company should be brought in the judicial district in which the office of the company is located, should take precedence over the venue provision in the settlement agreement.

-By notice of motion dated August 11, 2015, plaintiff moves for leave to reargue defendants' motion to dismiss the complaint.
-Plaintiff argues that the court may entertain her request for distributions without requiring dissolution of the limited liability companies.
+The court was reluctant to engage in a second piece-meal adjudication of plaintiff's request for distributions from Forest Hills Care Center and Forest Hills Estate, absent a dissolution and a final accounting with respect to the affairs of the two companies (Gramercy Equities Corp. v Dumont, 72 NY2d 560, 564-65 [1988]); Mizrahi v Cohen, 104 AD3d 917 [2d Dept 2013]).
+The court determined that the venue provision in the Limited Liability Company Law § 702, which requires that a proceeding for the judicial dissolution must be brought in the judicial district in which the office of the company is located, took precedence over the venue provision in the settlement agreement.
+By order dated November 10, 2015, the court, upon reargument, granted defendants' motion to dismiss based upon the statute of limitations only to the extent of dismissing all claims for distributions which accrued prior to September 18, 2011.
+While payment of distributions is subject to the business judgment rule, the fiduciary duty of good faith precludes "deliberately singling out a minority member for harmful treatment" (Pokoik v Pokoik, 115 AD3d 428, 431 [1st Dept 2014]); see also Limited Liability Company Law § 409).
+A non-managing member of a limited liability company may pursue a breach of fiduciary duty claim for unpaid distributions without seeking dissolution of the company.